XLTechie/nvdaTests/howtoyaml.md

 The "install" section sets up the environment on which the application (NVDA, in this case) is built.
 At this point, we start to run into scripts and auxiliary files, which NV Access built to make the Appveyor process easier for them, but which may make it a bit more tricky for our purposes.
 The immediate problem we have, is that the scripts in our build branch (myBuild), are not the ones currently installed in the build environment.
 The scripts that are there, come from the branch you are trying to build, not the branch that configures your build.

-To say that differently: after your Appveyor configuration is finished and working, you will start editing NVDA code, which you will want to compile.
+To explain that another way: after your Appveyor configuration is finished and working, you will start editing NVDA code, which you will want to compile.
 For example you may have edits in the "testCode" branch.
 So you push the testCode branch to GitHub.
 Appveyor starts up, and attempts to compile that branch.
 That branch is checked out into your Appveyor build environment.
 At this point, the build scripts that it is using, are the ones in testCode.
 However you aren't working on build scripts, you're working on some other part of the NVDA codebase, so the build scripts are the default ones from the NVDA master branch, which is as it should be.
 But the build scripts you have modified (we will be doing that below), are in your build branch (myBuild).
 We must somehow make Appveyor go out and get those scripts, to use instead of the ones it already has.